ghivarra/ci4-garbage-collector/README.md

 > 0 */6 * * * wget -O /dev/null https://yourdomain.com/garbage/delete?token=YOUR_OWN_TOKEN

 # DONE!
-your expired session will be deleted every 6 hours.
+your expired session will be deleted every 6 hours or even every minutes if you wanted to

 # TRIVIA
 Stop bullying the garbage collector, maybe the payment is just not good enough!